The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Introduction

+The main other model that examines homophily and referrals is \cite{buhai2023social}.\footnote{See \cite{okafor2020social} for a variation of the \cite{montgomery1991} model with homophily that is used to calibrate wage differences as from \cite{arrowb2004}.} They examine endogenous education and occupation choice and segregation and implications for inequality, which we do not, while we examine referrals as a complement to an open application market and resulting inequality and its dynamics within a single occupation.

-\cite{calvoj2004,calvoj2007} show how referrals can correlate employment between friends and examine dynamic incentives to invest and a resulting poverty trap.
-Thus, immobility in their model comes from an investment decision, rather than the dynamics of the referral distribution.
-Also, they do not model firm behavior, and thus do not explore productivity or wage distributions.
+There are other models of job networks that explore other questions tangentially related to the questions we examine here.
+For instance, \cite{calvoj2004,calvoj2007} show how referrals correlate employment between connected workers and examine dynamic incentives to invest and a resulting poverty trap.
+Thus, immobility in their model comes from an investment decision rather than the dynamics of the referral distribution.
+Also, they do not model firm behavior and thus do not explore productivity or wage distributions.
+Nonetheless, we discuss how such a poverty trap can be important in ensuring that the market does not eventually converge to full equality. \cite{calvo2004,galeottim2014,galenianos2021referral} illuminate the endogeneity of job networks, which we come back to in the concluding remarks.